Siddiki/gghc/index.md

 1. Users who had an account prior to 2016
 2. Users who created an account in Q1 2016

 It is worth noting that due to limitations of the twitter API, only users with fewer than 3200 tweets are analyzed.
 The program gathers and plots the total number of likes, retweets, and tweets by all users per quarter, divided by the number of users analyzed.
-Of the 2000 gathered users, approximately 200 met criteria 1 and about X users met criteria 2.
+Of the 2000 gathered users, approximately 200 met criteria 1 and about 20 users met criteria 2.
 The following plot is interactive.

 ## Results